mjordan/islandora_bagger/README.md

 # from the "Islandora Media Use" vocabulary.
 Use an emply list (e.g., [])
 # to include all media.
 drupal_media_tags: ['/taxonomy/term/15']

+# Used by the 'AddMedia' plugin.
+Indicates whether the Bag should contain a file
+# named 'media_use_summary.tsv' that lists all the media files plus the taxonomy
+# name corresponding to the 'drupal_media_tags' list.
+Default is false.
+include_media_use_list: true.
 ```

 The command to generate a Bag takes two required parameters, `--settings` and `--node`.
 Assuming the above configuration file is named `sample_config.yml`, and the Drupal node ID you want to generate a Bag from is 112, the command would look like this: